dasmikko/facepunchdroid/README.md

 Not needed anymore, as I have updated the injection method

 ## Changelog
+    1.4.6 (To be released)
+    - Remove username from top
+    - Removed old pagination

     1.4.5
     - Added native pagination, with go to functionality